-Stage Activity Impact Definition/Subject Mitigation Measure Cost Responsibility tage Activity Impact Definition/Subject Activity Impact Definition/Subject Within the scope of the project, all kinds of protection measures shall be taken for the flora and fauna and the provisions of the national and international legislation and contracts shall be strictly observed during the activity.
-According to the Biodiversity Management Plan for this area: Among the fauna taxa that are detected in the project area and its immediate vicinity, some species need to be protected by contracts such as, Bern Convention, Cites Convention, and Central Hunting Commission Decisions.
+Stage Activity Impact Definition/Subject Mitigation Measure Cost Responsibility Legal Framework According to the Biodiversity Management Plan for this area: Among the fauna taxa that are detected in the project area and its immediate vicinity, some species need to be protected by contracts such as, Bern Convention, Cites Convention, and Central Hunting Commission Decisions.
 However, there are no endemic species in these taxa.
 Besides, there is no flag species representing the Nigde-Aksaray region and the area and no key species to be used in monitoring the ecosystem among the identified plant taxa.
 Therefore, no plant taxon needs to be monitored.
 But this place is a Key Biodiversity Area, therefore monitoring studies will be done for fauna taxa especially for the species that need to be protected.
 Monitoring studies for animal taxons will be carried out in the seasons given in Biodiversity Management Plan to determine whether our project has an impact on plant species in or around our site Among the plant taxa identified in the project area and near vicinity, according to the IUCN Danger criteria; there is no type in CR (Critical), EN (Endangered); VU (Vulnerable); NT (Near Threat) category.
-Besides, there is no flag species representing the Niğde-Aksaray region and the area and no key species to be used in monitoring the ecosystem among the identified plant taxa.
+Besides, there is no flag species representing the Nigde-Aksaray region and the area and no key species to be used in monitoring the ecosystem among the identified plant taxa.
 Therefore, no plant taxon needs to be monitored.
-But this place is a Key Biodiversity Area, therefore monitoring the cosystem and near vicinity, according to the IUCN Danger criteria; there is no type in CR (Critical), EN (Endangered); VU (Vulnerable); NT (Near Threat) category.
-Besides, there is no flag species representing the Niğde-Aksaray region and the area and no key species to be used in monitoring studies will b Exploration Land Preparation & Drilling Works Aesthetic and Landscape Problem (Visual Pollution) Location design should be done carefully.
+But this place is a Key Biodiversity Area, therefore monitoring studies will be done for plant taxa.
+Exploration Land Preparation & Drilling Works Aesthetic and Landscape Problem (Visual Pollution) Location design should be done carefully.
 Disturbing images should be screened.
 The location area should be reforested.
-Disposal of waste should be done per the legislation Included in Project Cost Project Sponsor through Contractor's Site Manager Exploration Land Preparation & Drilling Works Increase in Traffic Load Environmental and Social Effects Traffic Management Plan was prepared, but it will be updated by the contractor.
+Disposal of waste should be done per the legislation Included in Project Cost Project Sponsor through Contractor's Site Manager WB OP.4.01 Regulation on Waste Management Exploration Land Preparation & Drilling Works Traffic Management Plan was prepared, but it will be updated by the contractor.
 It will be ensured that the traffic management plan is abided by.
 Employees will be trained on the risk of the traffic both on the environment and on the closest societies.
 It will be ensured that the roads to be used will pass through places where there are no sensitive receivers such as the school and the settlement.
 Security and traffic warning signs will be placed on the project site and its surroundings.
 Compliance with speed limit rules will be ensured.
 Workers and vehicle drivers will be informed about safe driving.
 In cases such as safe loading/unloading and load limits, operators who will use special vehicles such as forklifts will be trained and licensed on safe use.
 Field speed limits, vehicle inspection requirements, operating rules, and procedures will be determined and ensured.
 During transport activities, existing roads will not be harmed.
 In case of any damage to the roads, it will be repaired by the contractor.
 Any possible road closures (during machinery transportation) will be informed to the related societies promptly.
-Included in Project Cost Project Sponsor through Contractor's Site Manager Exploration Land Preparation Socio-economic impacts • A grievance Mechanism was established.
+Included in Project Cost Project Sponsor through Contractor's Site Manager Highways Traffic Law Regulation on Road Traffic Regulation on Road Transport EBRD PR4 IFC PS4 Regulation on Waste Management Land Project Sponsor EDDD DD7 Exploration Preparation & Drilling Works Socio-economic impacts A grievance Mechanism was established.
 It will be developed and updated according to needs.
-Included in Project Cost Project Sponsor through
+To receive feedback from affected communities, a well-designed and structured questionnaire was prepared.
+Included in Project Cost through Contractor's Site Manager EBRD PR7 IFC PS5, PS1, PS7